danish061296/MYCovid19-IOS-APP/README.md

 # Run Instructions:
 - Clone project to your computer
-- Doubke click on MyPersonals.xcworkspace
+- Double click on MyPersonals.xcworkspace

 # Features:
 - Used tab bar view and navigation controller to swipe between the screens.